Golf Simulator Room Size Guide: Width, Depth & Ceiling Height Basics

 Room Size Planning Checklist

-This free page is only a starting point, but these are the basic questions every golfer should answer before building:
+This page is a starting point, but these are the basic questions every golfer should answer before building:

 Garage, Basement, and Spare-Room Differences